-The company and TWK Agriculture Holdings (Pty) Ltd signed unlimited surety as guarantee for the loan facilities granted by Land and Agriculture Bank of South Africa and Standard bank of South Africa to TWK Agri (Pty) Ltd.
+TWK Investments Ltd and signed unlimited surety as guarantee for the loan facilities granted by Land and Agriculture Bank of South Africa and Standard bank of South Africa to TWK Agri (Pty) Ltd.

-The Land Bank and Standard Bank facilities is further restricted to the following loan conditions (covenants) based on a TWK Agriculture Holdings (Pty) Ltd level:
+The Land Bank and Standard Bank facilities is further restricted to the following loan conditions (covenants):

-- ightarrow Interest cover ratio of greater than or equal to 2,3:1; - → Total debt to equity ratio of smaller than 250%; - \rightarrow Long-term debt to equity smaller than 80%; - → Cumulative debt service cover ratio of equal or greater than 1,2; - ightarrow Security cover ratio of greater than 1:1.
+- $\rightarrow$ Interest cover ratio of greater than or equal to 2,3:1; - → Total debt to equity ratio of smaller than 250%; - ightarrow Long-term debt to equity smaller than 80%; - ightarrow Cumulative debt service cover ratio of equal or greater than 1,2; - $\rightarrow$ Security cover ratio of greater than 1:1.